MDuuc/learning_app/README.md

 # Preview of My Project
-MathMaster is a mobile application designed for children in grades 1–3 to practice math calculations and engage in real-time competitive matches by drawing their answers on the screen.
+MathMaster is a mobile application designed for children in grades 1–3 to practice math calculations and engage in real-time competitive matches by drawing or speaking their answers on the screen.

 <table>
   <tr>